Reviews You Can Rely On

 Fill Weight 21.0 oz

-Most casual backpackers probably won't notice the downsides of the Bishop Pass.
-It's not as light as the ultra-premium options like the Feathered Friends Hummingbird UL 30, and the 650FP down insulation is also not as lofty as the higher fill power down inside its more expensive competitors — maybe that's why there's more of it in there.
-Our testers found the 15-degree rating to be consistent with the lower limit EN ratings of similar bags, but it will lose most of its insulative power if it gets wet, just like any other down bag.
+Most casual backpackers probably won't notice the downsides of the Bishop Pass, but it has a few limitations when compared across the lineup.
+It is not as light as ultra-premium options like the Feathered Friends Hummingbird UL 30 or the Western Mountaineering MegaLite, and its 650FP down insulation is not as lofty as the higher fill power down found inside more expensive competitors.
+This is likely why more fill is inside, making it a heavier bag overall.
+Our testers found the 15-degree rating to be consistent with the lower limit EN ratings of similar bags, keeping in mind it will lose most of its insulating power if it gets wet, just like any other down bag.
 Critiques aside, we think the Bishop Pass is the best budget down bag currently available.
-If you're searching for the least expensive option, the TETON Sports Trailhead is a decent alternative, though it's much less warm for around the same weight, and we wouldn't take it anywhere with truly chilly nights.
+If you're searching for the least expensive option, the TETON Sports Trailhead is a decent synthetic alternative, though it's much less warm for around the same weight, and we wouldn't take it anywhere with truly chilly nights.

 Read more: Mountain Hardwear Bishop Pass 15 review